 The Public Health degree will allow students to demonstrate competencies across the UK Public Health Register’s Practitioner Standards and start developing a portfolio based on the skills and knowledge framework.
 The inclusion of public health and epidemiological knowledge and skills is needed for understanding, planning, monitoring and evaluation of health programmes; however, practice-based teaching with emphasis on the links between multiple determinants affecting health is identified as essential in providing a skill-based learning approach.

-In the first year you will be introduced to the basic concepts of health and wellbeing, public health, health promotion, epidemiology, communication, ethics and policy.
-You will also be provided the opportunity to develop the necessary academic and research building blocks as well as developing a range of work-related skills in the work based module.
+In the first year, you will learn about the basic concepts of public health, health promotion, epidemiology, communication, ethics and policy.
+You will develop your ability to undertake public health research and gain a range of work-related skills.